CSRG-Group/dcs-notes.github.io/cs118/combined.md

 - Classes are the "blueprint" for objects, defining what data will be stored, and the implementation of the algorithms on it, whereas objects are "instances" of classes, containing the data, and allowing the operations to be performed on it
 - The `class` keyword defines a new class, and `public` classes need their own file (by convention, classes start with a capital letter)
 - Constructor methods are special methods that have the same name as the class and return no value.
 They "set up" the object, normally assigning values to variables.
 (Objects needn't have constructors, they are merely overriding the default constructor, which performs no operations)
+- New instances of an object are created using the `new` keyword, which allocates space in memory and calls the constructor.
+If an object is initialised but not instantiated, it takes the special `null` value as with arrays
 - The `this` keyword refers to class variables.
 It can be omitted normally, unless there is a name clash with a local variable of the same name.
 - Objects are created from classes using the `new` keyword.
 This reserves space in memory for the default values of the object, and calls the constructor
 - To compare objects, we need to use the `.equals()` method, which compares the state of the all variables within the object (and can be overridden), as opposed to the `==` operator, which compares the actual memory location, so would only return true for two references to the same object instance, not just two objects with the same values

+## Pillars of object orientated programming (Additional)

+There is some argument over the number of "pillars", but the four commonly accepted ones are:

+- Abstraction
+  - "Exposing essential features, whilst hiding irrelevant detail"
+  - Used so that the purpose/interface of a function can be separated from its implementation, making code re-usable, more understandable, and easier to modify (won't break things, changes need to be made in fewer places)
+- Encapsulation
+  - "Bundling data and operations that can be performed on that data together - leads to data hiding"
+  - "the action of enclosing something in or as if in a capsule", so that an object controls its own internal state, and should only be able to be changed through its interface.
+This is often implemented through/results in data hiding, which is removing access to variables within a class by making the `private`, and then providing getters and setters, rather than direct access to the data.
+- Inheritance
+  - "Creating new classes from existing ones, reducing programmer effort"
+  - "Allowing an object to acquire the properties and methods of another object", so that code can be re-used, along with helping abstractions and hierarchy.
+- Polymorphism (definition "the condition of occurring in several different forms")
+  - Using objects that can take many forms - allows us to invoke operations from derived classes while using a base class reference at run-time

 ## Modifiers